+Noise and Vibration Noise during set-up or pack- up from power tools or machinery.
 All noise generated throughout the event must comply with Environmental Protection Authority (EPA) regulations.
 Notify neighbours of times noise will occur.
-Fireworks to be utilised and stored in accordance with WorkCover requirements.
+Loud music / fireworks Fireworks to be utilised and stored in accordance with WorkCover requirements.
 All noise generated throughout the event must comply with Environmental Protection Authority (EPA) regulations.
 Notify neighbours of times noise will occur.
-All noise generated throughout the event must comply with Environmental Protection Authority (EPA) regulations.
+Whistles / Air horns All noise generated throughout the event must comply with Environmental Protection Authority (EPA) regulations.
 Whistles to only be used by umpires and referees.
-Notify neighbours of times noise will occur Adhere to permitted hours of use for PA system.
+Notify neighbours of times noise will occur Announcements over PA e.g. PA system Adhere to permitted hours of use for PA system. used throughout event for announcements.
 Notify neighbours of times noise will occur.
-Necessary announcements only to be made over PA All vibrations generated throughout the event must comply with Environmental Protection Authority (EPA) regulations.
-Recycling, minimise waste where possible.
-Ensure all small waste from popped balloons etc is removed from site.
-(Use of confetti is prohibited).
-Recycle, minimise waste where possible.
-Recycle where possible.
+Necessary announcements only to be made over PA dimodrice ments.
+Treessary amountaines only to be made order.
+Vibrations from machinery or equipment All vibrations generated throughout the event must (rides, power generators, refrigeration units) comply with Environmental Protection Authority (EPA) units) regulations.
+Other: (Please specify) Waste General waste e.g. General food and other waste generated Recycling, minimise waste where possible.
+Ensure all small waste from popped balloons etc is throughout the event. removed from site.
+Food or organic wasts (Use of confetti is prohibited).
+Food or organic waste Recycle, minimise waste where possible.
+Waste water Recycle where possible.
 Reduce water consumption.
-Organise waste water collection by licensed contractor.
-Use food items made from recycled and biodegradable materials.
-Postpone event in inclement weather.
-Change location of event when possible.
-Store all chemicals including fuels in a secure area away from drains or in drip trays.
+Organise waste water collection by Recyclables licensed contractor.
+Use food items made from recycled and biodegradable Other: (Please specify) materials.
+Weather Conditions Will inclement weather have an effect on Postpone event in inclement weather.
+Change location of the potential environmental impacts of event when possible. the event?
+E.g. Inclement weather could cause excessive muddy run off and degradation of the soil.
+Other: (Please specify) Chemicals Use and storage of any chemicals (fuels, Store all chemicals including fuels in a secure area away cooking oils, cleaning products) from drains or in drip trays.
 Provide a suitable spill kit on site.
+Other: (Please specify)